 MEU Academic Credit Transfer Framework

 Owing to a change in circumstance, occasionally students have to interrupt their studies, and/or move away from their current place of study.
-MEU is developing a framework which will allow these students to transfer more easily between our partner universities, while maintaining a verified record of achievements.
-This MEU Credit Transfer Framework will promote a climate supportive of student mobility, progression and lifelong learning
+MEU has developed a framework which will allow these students to transfer more easily between our partner universities, while maintaining a verified record of achievements.
+The Framework is called the Midlands Credit Compass and will promote a climate which is supportive of student mobility, progression and lifelong learning

 Businesses are reporting skills shortages across varying education levels.
 The Skills Escalators will be a unique opportunity to bring employers together with a significant number of further education and higher education partners to co-design and co-deliver courses which meet regional demand in the Midlands’ key sectors.
 We are currently working on developing a pilot Skills Escalator in partnership with the Midlands Engine.